DennisGoldfarb/PioneerConverter/README.md

 `PioneerConverter_1.0.0_amd64.deb` package.
 Installing this package places the wrapper script in `/usr/local/bin` and the application files under `/usr/local/PioneerConverter`.

+### Automated Builds

+Run `./build_installers.sh` to build the binaries and create the installer for the current platform.
+A GitHub Actions workflow (`build.yml`) executes this script on Windows, macOS and Linux whenever a version tag is pushed and publishes the resulting installer files as build artifacts.
 ## Output Format

 The output files have the following fields with one entry per scan in the *.raw file: